thekiiingbob/ie_testing/IE_VMs.md

     - To rearm, go into a command prompt and type in “slmgr –rearm“

 + IE6 on WinXP: Will expire 90 days from the time we upload it to modern.IE.
-There’s no rearm it but we’ll keep this refreshed when the 90 day kill date nears.
+There’s no rearm it but they’ll keep this refreshed when the 90 day kill date nears.

 ### At the end of the 90 days, here’s what will happen:
 - IE7 – IE10: You’ll be able to use the VM for an hour before it shuts down
 - IE6/WinXP: You’ll be prompted for an activation key with no way to get past it

+That said, you should be able to revert the VM to its 'clean' snapshot to reset everything.
+Keep in mind that you will lose any saved files or downloads on that machine (but you should really only be using these VMs for IE testing purposes).